Abhi8684/Dashboard/README.md

-# 📊 Kannetn Task Management Dashboard
+# 📊 Task Management Dashboard

 A Python web application that accepts Excel file uploads and generates an interactive analytics dashboard for workshop daily activity tracking.